 Come ‘home’ to Ambler Farm!
 Roam our organic gardens and rolling fields.
 Visit our seasonal farm stand and our animals.
 Picnic with your family, take photos and check out our historic buildings.
 We look forward to seeing you soon!

 Ambler Farm is open every day, dawn to dusk.
-There is no fee to visit, unless you are attending a specific event or program where a nominal fee applies.
+There is no cost to visit, unless you are attending a specific event or program where a nominal fee applies.
 Please note: Ambler Farm is CLOSED during the Town of Wilton Fireworks.
 This is for the safety of all.
 Any cars parked at the Farm will be towed.
 No walk-ins allowed.

 Ambler Farm is located at 257 Hurlbutt Street in Wilton, Connecticut.

 Parking is available in the gravel parking area across from the white Carriage Barn.
-For larger events, summer camp and the weekly farm stand (Saturdays, June – October), parking is in the grass field north of the Red Barn.
-Please be courteous to our neighbors and do NOT park on Hurlbutt or surrounding streets.
+For larger events and the weekly farm stand (Saturdays, June – October), parking is in the grass field north of the Red Barn.
+Please be courteous to our neighbors and do NOT park on Hurlbutt Street or surrounding streets.
 Handicap parking is available in the paved parking area adjacent to the white Carriage Barn.